 Free parking is provided to all employees.
 Employees who carpool and park in the garage adjacent to the Governmental Center may apply for a car pool permit to have access to the special carpool parking area located on the second floor.
 For more information call Facilities Management Division at 954-357-6470 or email FMD@broward.org.

 A pay increase is not an entitlement for unrepresented employees and is established on an annual basis by the County Commission.
 Pay increases for employees whose positions are covered by a collective bargaining agreement are negotiated between the Unions and County Management.
-Those agreements, however, are subject to final vote by the union membership and approval by the County Commission.
+Those agreements, however, are subject to final vote by the applicable union covered employees and approval by the County Commission.
 The Human Resources Division-Compensation Services Section processes pay increases.

 Payroll Central Office

 The Payroll Central office is located on the second floor of the Governmental Center in Room 203.
 Contact them by calling 954-357-7190 or email email@example.com for assistance with payroll and Deferred Compensation questions.

 Most employees receive a formal, written evaluation of their work performance prior to their completion of the first six months of employment (or probation period, if applicable) and annually thereafter.
 The performance evaluation is intended to inform employees of how well they are performing their work and how they can improve their work performance.
 In some cases, the performance appraisal is the basis of recommendation for pay increases.

 Personal Income Protection Plans (See Your Benefits & You)

 Personnel File (Official)

 The Official Personnel Files are maintained by the Human Resources Division-Compensation and Records Management Section.
 These files contain formal employment documents such as personnel action forms (BC 102-102), performance evaluations, formal disciplinary actions, acknowledgement forms and other related formal documents.